crossfire151/Fable-III-Patcher/README.md

 Visit the Releases section to download this patcher, I have conveniently zipped up everything you need.
 The Patcher will do the rest!
-This should prevent those DOTS in the filenames, this was done buy github during the upload for some strange reason; the zip file should have solved this.
+This should prevent those DOTS in the filenames, this was done by github during the upload for some strange reason; the zip file should have solved this.

 Version 1.0.0.1